BoxXV/boxxv.github.io/_posts/2020-05-01-c-sharp-in-depth-fourth-edition-review.md

 -----

+## Part 2 C# 2-5
+Part two describes C# versions 2 through 5.
+This is effectively a rewritten and condensed form of the third edition of this book.

 ### Chapter 2.
-Core foundations: building on C# 1
+C# 2

-#### 2.1 Delegates
+#### 2.1 Generics
-- 2.1.1 A recipe for simple delegates
+- 2.1.1 Introduction by example: Collections before generics
-- 2.1.2 Combining and removing delegates
+- 2.1.2 Generics save the day
-- 2.1.3 A brief diversion into events
+- 2.1.3 What can be generic?
-- 2.1.4 Summary of delegates
+- 2.1.4 Type inference for type arguments to methods
+- 2.1.5 Type constraints
+- 2.1.6 The default and typeof operators
+- 2.1.7 Generic type initialization and state

-#### 2.2 Type system characteristics
+#### 2.2 Nullable value types
-- 2.2.1 C#’s place in the world of type systems
+- 2.2.1 Aim: Expressing an absence of information
-- 2.2.2 When is C# 1’s type system not rich enough?
+- 2.2.2 CLR and framework support: The Nullable<T> struct
-- 2.2.3 Summary of type system characteristics
+- 2.2.3 Language support

-#### 2.3 Value types and reference types
+#### 2.3 Simplified delegate creation
-- 2.3.1 Values and references in the real world
+- 2.3.1 Method group conversions
-- 2.3.2 Value and reference type fundamentals
+- 2.3.2 Anonymous methods
-- 2.3.3 Dispelling myths
+- 2.3.3 Delegate compatibility
-- 2.3.4 Boxing and unboxing
-- 2.3.5 Summary of value types and reference types

-#### 2.4 Beyond C# 1: new features on a solid base
+#### 2.4 Iterators
-- 2.4.1 Features related to delegates
+- 2.4.1 Introduction to iterators
-- 2.4.2 Features related to the type system
+- 2.4.2 Lazy execution
+- 2.4.3 Evaluation of yield statements
+- 2.4.4 The importance of being lazy
+- 2.4.5 Evaluation of finally blocks
+- 2.4.6 The importance of finally handling
+- 2.4.7 Implementation sketch

+#### 2.5 Minor features
-- 2.4.3 Features related to value types
+- 2.5.1 Partial types
+- 2.5.2 Static classes
+- 2.5.3 Separate getter/setter access for properties
+- 2.5.4 Namespace aliases
+- 2.5.5 Pragma directives
+- 2.5.6 Fixed-size buffers
+- 2.5.7 InternalsVisibleTo

-#### 2.5 Summary
+#### Summary

 -----

-## Part 2.
-C# 2: Solving the issues of C# 1

 ### Chapter 3.
-Parameterized typing with generics
+C# 3: LINQ and everything that comes with it

 #### 3.1 Why generics are necessary